dlsun/Stat350-S20/project.md

 2. Calculate the mean and autocovariance functions.
 3. Is the process stationary?
 4. Calculate and graph the power spectral density of this process.
-5. Define a linear time-invariant filter, and pass this process through that filter.
+5. Define a linear time-invariant filter (your choice -- be creative!), and pass this process through that filter.

 ## Resources